- WHO MAY SELL

 WHAT MAY BE SOLD

-Unprocessed vegetables, fruits, nuts herbs, cut flowers, bedding plants, eggs and potted plants grown within a 200 mile radius of Sapulpa, OK – Oklahoma grown only.
-Processed foods such as honey, salsa, pickles, jellies, jams, meats, cured meats, cheese, baked goods, etc. may also sold provided: 1)must be food or garden related items and handmade by the Association member, and 2) all applicable State Health Department and State Agriculture Department rules and regulations are met.
-A copy of the appropriate current state license(s) must be filed with the Association, 3) We ask that all vegetable producers have the Produce Safety Certificate, 4) If you are selling home baked goods you must have the Home Baking Certification.
+Unprocessed vegetables, fruits, nuts, herbs, cut flowers, bedding plants, eggs and potted plants grown within a 200 mile radius of Sapulpa, OK – Oklahoma grown only.
+Market manager has the right to approve/disapprove of items to be sold.
+Processed foods such as honey, salsa, pickles, jellies, jams, meats, cured meats, cheese, baked goods, etc. may also sold provided: 1) must be food or garden related items and handmade by the Association member, and 2) all applicable State Health Department and State Agriculture Department rules and regulations are met.
+A copy of the appropriate current state license(s) must be filed with the Association, 3) We ask that all vegetable producers have the Produce Safety Certificate (within 1 year of joining the market) 4) If you are selling home baked goods you must have follow the guidelines set forth by the Homemade Food Freedom Act and any other rules set by the market association.
 Any other items must be approved by the Association.

 - HOW PRODUCE MAY BE SOLD